 If there are problems arising from personality conflicts, misunderstandings or other situations that you are unable to handle easily in a routine manner, contact your Co-op Faculty Advisor and the Career Services office in your college/school.

 Some situations warrant and require an immediate call, including sexual harassment or any form of illegal discrimination.
 Call immediately if you are assigned to do a job that appears unsafe or hazardous to your health.

 If your employer changes your work assignment from that which was specified when you were hired, contact your Co-op Faculty Advisor and Career Services.
 Remember, the University approved the position based on a particular job description.
 If a new job description is unacceptable, you may be withdrawn from the setting.

 If you are fired from a co-op/internship position after registering for a Co-op course, your Co-op Faculty Advisor and Career Services office will discuss the decision with your Co-op/Internship Site Supervisor.
 If they decide that no possible alternatives exist, your Co-op Faculty Advisor will follow one of the following paths:

 - Arrange for you to withdraw from the course

 - Each incidence will be evaluated on a case-by-case basis and, if possible, an alternate co-op site may be used to fulfill remaining requirements.

 If you are fired and receive an “Incomplete” you must find a new position that meets Co-op standards.
 The position must call for the same length of employment and qualify for the same number of credits as the prior position.
-Both the Career Services Director and your Co-op Faculty Advisor must approve the position before you are allowed to accept it.
-Your new employer must agree to assess your progress and to meet all other responsibilities of a Co-op employer.
+Both the Career Services office in your college/school and your Co-op Faculty Advisor must approve the position before you are allowed to accept it.
+Your new employer must agree to assess your progress and to meet all other responsibilities of a co-op employer partner.

-You will have to develop a new Learning Agreement and have it signed by your Co-op Faculty Advisor and your new Employment Supervisor.
+You will have to develop a new Learning Agreement and have it signed by your Co-op Faculty Advisor and your new Co-op/Internship Site Supervisor.